psu-epl/psu-epl.github.com/index.md

 # Lab Kits
 This [link](https://sites.google.com/pdx.edu/ece-lab-resources/) will lead you to the ECE lab resources page.
 That resource page can bring you to more information on what components are required for each [lab](https://sites.google.com/pdx.edu/ece-lab-resources/students/lab-kits), what components are in a [tool box](https://sites.google.com/pdx.edu/ece-lab-resources/students/tool-box), and other resources and useful guides for students. __[Checkout] here.__

+# Lockers
+If you want to rent a locker for the term or for the year you can do so by by clicking on the checkout link above.
+But before you do so please check out the [Locker] spreadsheet to verify that the locker you want to rent is empty and not currently rented.

 ## Online Resources
 We understand that many students will still need to do prototyping.
 Here's a list of online vendors that will be able to help you complete your projects remotely,